engalula/test-project/README.md

 # test-project
-This is just a test process I'm using to learn how git works
+This is just a test repository I'm using to learn how git works